MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

     - **Void Documents** Mark to allow users to void back orders after they’ve been entered.
 If marked and you’ve selected to track voided transaction history, voided back orders will be saved in history.
 If unmarked, you can’t void back orders in the Sales Transaction Entry window.

 8. Choose Holds to assign process holds to the back order ID to stop processing.
-For more information about assigning process holds, see *Assigning process holds to sales document IDs* on page 42.
+For more information about assigning process holds, see *Assigning process holds to sales document IDs*.

 9. Choose Save to save the back order information you’ve entered.